Giuseppe Maria Tomasi: Reformer

 Tomasi's efforts at reform were directed not to the introduction of the new, but to the restoration and maintenance of the old.
 He was not always upheld and was sometimes rebuked for his zeal.
 Pope Innocent XII made him examiner of the bishops, or of the clergy.
 Pope Clement XI, for whom he served as confessor, appointed him consultor of the Theatine Order, theologian of the Sacred Congregation for Consultations about Regulars and other offices of the Holy See, consultor of the Sacred Congregation of Rites, and qualificator of the Holy Office.
 The same pope created him Cardinal Priest, with the title of the Church of Santi Silvestro e Martino ai Monti, commanding him to accept the honour.

 Tomasi taught catechism to the children of the poor in his titular church, also introducing its congregants to the use of Gregorian chant.
 He died in 1713, mourned by all, especially by Pope Clement, who so admired his sanctity that he had consulted him before accepting the papacy.
 He was buried in his titular church.
 The relics of his body, transferred in 1971 from the Basilica of his title of Ss.
 Silvestro e Martini ai Monti, are presently exposed for the veneration of the faithful in the Basilica of San Andrea della Valle of the Theatine Fathers, in Rome.

 Works

 Tomasi's many publications on liturgical subjects, in which piety was united with scholarship, motivated the titles which some of his contemporaries gave to him, those of "the Prince of the Roman Liturgists" and of "Liturgists" and of "Liturgical Doctor".

-In truth, not a few of the norms, established by the authority of the Roman Pontiffs and by the documents of the Second Vatican Council and today in use in the Church, were already proposed and ardently desired by Tomasi, among which it is sufficient to recall:
+In truth, not a few of the norms, established by the authority of the Roman Pontiffs and by the documents of the Second Vatican Council and today in use in the Church, were already proposed and ardently desired by Tomasi, including: